·StorageOwnerAdvisor Team

 The Bottom Line

-The self-storage industry is valued at $44.3 billion, with new supply continuing to enter the market through 2026.
-At the same time, rental rates have softened and occupancy is stabilizing at around 77% nationally.
-In a more competitive market, the facilities that win on occupancy will be the ones that make it easiest for tenants to find them, trust them, and rent from them — and that starts with web design.
+The self-storage industry is worth $44.3 billion.
+New supply is still coming online through 2026.
+Rates have softened.
+Occupancy is settling around 77% nationally.
+When the market is this competitive, the facilities that win on occupancy are the ones that make it easy for tenants to find them, trust them, and rent from them.
+That starts with your website.

-Need help finding the right vendors to build or optimize your facility's website?
-StorageOwnerAdvisor.com connects self-storage operators with vetted digital marketing agencies, website designers, and technology partners who specialize in the storage industry.
-Browse our Marketing & Web vendor directory to get started.
+Need help finding the right vendors to build or fix up your facility's website?
+StorageOwnerAdvisor.com connects self-storage operators with vetted digital marketing agencies, website designers, and technology partners who actually know the storage industry.
+Start with our Marketing & Web vendor directory.

 Sources: Invoca (2024), BrightLocal Consumer Search Behavior (2024–2025), Network Solutions SMB Survey (2025), Forbes Web Design Statistics (2024), Pew Research Center (2024), Google Business Profile Research, Backlinko Local SEO Stats (2024), SOCi Consumer Behavior Index (2024), Loopex Digital (2025), Public Storage Q3 2025 Earnings, SkyView Advisors Self-Storage Industry Report Q3 2025, IBISWorld, StorageCafe / Yardi Matrix (2026).